 You’re pregnant — and you’re absolutely right to be super vigilant about what you eat.
 Way to go!
 You have a developing baby to look after.

-Kiwi — also called Chinese gooseberry because it originated in China — is packed with vitamins and minerals.
-Think vitamin C, A, E, K, folate, potassium, iron, copper, magnesium, phosphorous, and choline.
+Kiwi contains vitamins C, A, E, K, folate, potassium, iron, copper, magnesium, phosphorous, and choline.
 To boot, kiwi fruit is low in sugars (compared to many other fruits) and fats, and contains a nice amount of dietary fiber.